Cartoon Network (Middle East and Africa): History

 Cartoon Network was made available in Israel in 2000.
 Cable operator Matav and satellite operator Yes started carrying the channel in June 2000, followed by Tevel in early May 2001 and Golden Channels at the middle of the month.
 All of the programming was in English with no translation in Hebrew.
 Following the closure of the localized Dutch feed on 1 August 2001, it was replaced by the EMEA feed.

+In Uzbekistan, the channel was available on MMDS operator Kamalak TV.
+Individual users received the combined CN-TNT service, while collective users received a special feed where the company's in-house entertainment channel TV-29 was inserted, creating a triple timeshare.

 In April 2005, Cartoon Network was completely dubbed into Russian, and Greek subtitles were added on 20 June 2005.

 Second logo, used from 21 April 2006 to 6 December 2010.

 HOT removed Cartoon Network on 26 November 2005 after accusations from Turner that the company's offerings were "cheap and recycled", and that Cartoon Network didn't invest in the Israeli market to remain competitive.
 The removal of the Tom and Jerry theatricals in June that year, one of the most popular shows on the channel in Israel at the time, led to a downfall in viewers.
 The channel was later removed from Yes on 28 December 2009, being replaced by JimJam, and as consequence the channel (but not the brand) was withdrawn from the Israeli market.

 In 2011, Cartoon Network EMEA was renamed to Cartoon Network Pan Feed.

 Cartoon Network switched to widescreen on 6 October 2014, and also rebranded with the CHECK It 3.0 graphics package on that same day.

 On 1 July 2016, a dedicated feed for the MENA region launched, which replaced the African channel in the Arab world, broadcasting in 1080i HD with a soundtrack in Arabic.
 The channel has a different schedule, program composition and censorship rules (sometimes scenes that are not affected in the Arabic feed are edited).
 It is also offered with Greek subtitles in Cyprus.

 Cartoon Network MENA's English-language website can be found at CartoonNetworkME.com, Another site, CartoonNetworkMENA.com, launched around the same time and serves as a hub where users can choose between the English- or Arabic-language versions.